Stories of the Workplace

 222 companies .
 12 million people employed .
 70,000 employee respondents.

-- Comfortable with things as they are
+- Some workers are comfortable with things as they are

 - Women lose ground early and continuously